2003-2007 Cadillac CTS

-Is this an easy job?
-No, but it's totally worth it.
-This is a great location for a sub, so an aftermarket model will really perform.
+All that said, this is a great location for a sub, so an aftermarket model will really perform.
 Be sure to select a new subwoofer designed for free-air applications.
 You'll need some juice to run that new sub, and the trunk is an excellent place to install an aftermarket amp.
 The Bose amplifier is located in the trunk, behind a panel on the driver's side.

 If a 10" deck-mounted sub isn't enough, the CTS has plenty of room in the trunk for a custom component system.
 If you're thinking about adding a couple of big subs in an enclosure, you have a 34" W x 16" H x 29"/36" D (front to rear) space to work with.

 Tools needed: Phillips screwdriver, panel tool, small flat-blade screwdriver, socket wrench, extension, 7mm and 10mm sockets, a helper, lots of patience